Last Updated on

 9. Prescription Medication

 Having back up prescription medications that you and your family normally take is also extremely important.
 Included here are diabetic supplies such as a blood sugar testing machine, strips and of course, insulin.
 Make sure to keep an eye on expiration dates and rotate in fresh medication as needed and be aware of outside temperatures that can cause certain medications to spoil.
+Make sure you have a plan for survival and your prescription medicines in the apocalypse.

 For a person whose life is dependent on prescription medication, obviously in a post collapse world where there are no more pharmacies that person is going to be in serious trouble.
 Today, a complete change of dietary lifestyle to one of only healthy whole foods (often called “super foods”) can in time help reverse many diseases (that are not past the point of no return yet).